 NOTE: Adjustment screw cover MUST be placed on gas valve before reading manifold pressure and operating furnace.

 For altitudes up to 2000', set pressure to value shown in Table 2.
-For altitudes between 2000' to 8000', see Section 6.
-"Gas Supply and Piping" for correct pressure value.
+For altitudes up to 2000' to 8000', see Section 6 for correct pressure value.

 Adjust Pilot Burner